Did you know the average person spends 90,000 hours at work in a lifetime? That breaks down to about a third of your entire life.

 2️⃣ Metrics and KPIs

-There are tons of ways to track performance in a call center, so you gotta get hip to some of the terminology you’ll hear nearly daily:
+There are lots of ways to track performance in a call center, so your team needs to familiarize themselves with some of the terminology they’ll hear nearly daily:

-8. Average handle time (AHT): This metric shows the average time agents spend in call-related activities, including conversing, hold time, and any after-call activities and administration.
+8. Average handle time (AHT): This metric shows the average time agents spend in call-related activities, including conversing, hold time, and any after-call activities and administration, i.e., ACW.

 💡 Use this formula to calculate your AHT: Add your total talk time + total hold time + total after-call tasks (or ACW), then divide by the number of total calls.

-11. Average time of abandonment (ATA): Use this call center terminology to measure the average length of time a caller stays in a queue before they hang up the call.
+11. Average time of abandonment (ATA): Use this call center term to measure the average length of time a caller stays in a queue before they hang up the call.
+ATA is also known as the Average Patience of the caller and plays a vital role in assessing call center efficiency, customer service quality, and operational performance.

 🔑 Use this metric to analyze the business performance associated with the outbound campaign.

-16. Best-in-class (BIC): Something management has designated as the preferred solution, standard, benchmark… you get my drift.
+16. Best-in-class (BIC): Something management has designated as the preferred solution, standard, or benchmark.

 3️⃣ Software and tech

-What enables call centers to operate and manage and reach customers in the most effective ways?
-In this section of call center terminology, we’re talking ‘bout tech jargon you need to know.
+What enables call centers to operate, manage, and reach customers in the most effective ways?
+In this section of call center terminology, we’re talking about tech jargon you need to know.

-17. Automatic call distributor (ACD): A specialized software phone system that answers incoming calls and routes them to the most appropriate agent or department within a company.
-This is a specialized phone system that handles incoming/inbound calls.
+17. Automatic call distributor (ACD): A specialized software phone system that manages incoming calls and routes them to the most appropriate agent or department within a company.
+The role of ACD systems is to improve the customer experience by reducing wait times and ensuring that callers are connected to the agent best suited to address their inquiries.

-🔑 A key role of ACDs is to produce management information that tracks both calls and agent performance.
+🔑 A key role of ACDs is to help management track both calls and agent performance.

 18. Automatic number identification (ANI): A telephony software system that provides the receiver of a telephone call with the number of the calling phone.
-But the service provider determines the method of providing this information.
+ANI is crucial for tracking inbound calls to toll-free numbers and is used for both inbound and outbound calls in call center operations.

-22. Call management system (CMS): A software product for organizations that receive a large volume of telephone calls — or a small one that just wants to manage customer databases the right way.
+22. Call management system (CMS): A software product for organizations that receive a large volume of telephone calls — or small ones that just want to manage customer databases the right way.
 CMS features often include collecting call-traffic data, creating management reports, and providing an administrative interface.
+The CMS enables call centers to efficiently manage dynamic call volumes, make data-driven decisions, enhance customer satisfaction, and optimize resource allocation.

-23. Collaborative browsing (AKA co-browsing): A software-enabled technique that makes it easier for an agent or CSR to interact with the customer and use their web browser to show or help them with something if they’re stuck in a query.
-When considering options for secure and privacy-focused browsing, it’s worth comparing Brave vs DuckDuckGo.
-These browsers offer features that can enhance both customer service interactions and your own online privacy.
+23. Collaborative browsing (AKA co-browsing): A software-enabled technique that makes it easier for an agent or CSR to interact with the customer and use their web browser to show or help them with something if they’re stuck on a web page.
+It’s worth mentioning that the agent can’t see sensitive information on the page — only the fields that are relevant to the issue.

 💡 Remember the expected wait time metric?
 The voice that updates customers on their hold time is an IVR prompt!